What’s Better, A Balloon Note Or Stepped Payments?

 However a balloon note has additional concerns.
 At a basic level the question is, if the note payor was in a financial position that required a balloon to start, why will they be able to qualify for a bank refinance when the balloon payment comes due?
 This may sound somewhat harsh, but a note investor is evaluating an investment.
 The note investor is not a motivated property seller or buyer.

-In general the sale of a balloon note may include the whole note, only the monthly payments, only the balloon, or a partia sale.
-The seller of the note may market the note with one of these options in mind.
-On the other hand, the note investor may only offer one option.
-Often the seller may not have such awareness ahead of time, and a note broker will present more than one type of offer.
+In general the sale of a balloon note may include the whole note, only the monthly payments, only the balloon, or a partial sale.
+The note investor may only offer one option and sellers typically lack the experience to market the note properly.
+As a note broker I will market your note to provide you with the best options.

 The approach a note investor takes may vary based on the type of note.
 Residential financing commonly utilizes thirty year terms.
 Seller financers often want a faster payoff so they include a balloon payment.
 For a short term balloon, say five years or less, the note investor may only be willing to purchase the monthly payments, and leave the balloon payment for the note seller.